atra2396/green-blog/static/_posts/personal-development-goals-for-2021.md

 ---
 What professional skills do I want to develop in 2021?

 - Learn to write idiomatic Python: My background is primarily C# development, but my new job does most of their work in Python.
-Anyone can write Python code, but not everyone can write _good_ Python code.
+Anyone can write Python, but not everyone writes _good_ Python, and worse yet, what's good C# code does not necessarily translate 1-to-1 into good Python code.
 In 2021, I want to become just as well-versed in Python patterns and language features as I am in C#.

 - Gain a stronger foundation in DevOps and Infrastructure principles: My title is "Software Developer", but for a while now I have been interested in DevOps.
 I don't think I want it to be my full-time job, but understanding infrastructure and DevOps tooling seems to me like a valuable tool.
 A developer with a solid understanding of both development and infrastructure should be able to make more educated architectural decisions, reason better about system-level efficiency (that is, price vs. performance), and improve the developer experience.
 Devs that understand DevOps and infrastructure can more effectively separate marketing material from real, useful features (at least, I think so anyway).